micmejia/bible-dump/NKJV/Job/Job 30.md

 They abhor me, they keep far from me; They do not hesitate to spit in my face.

 ###### 11
-Because He has loosed [^e]my bowstring and afflicted me, They have cast off restraint before me.
+Because He has loosed my bowstring and afflicted me, They have cast off restraint before me.

 ###### 12
 At _my_ right _hand_ the rabble arises; They push away my feet, And they raise against me their ways of destruction.